itprojects/MasVisGtk/README.md

 Known Issues
 ------------

+The application is intended for UTF-8 systems.

 Minimum audio duration is 3 seconds.
 Smaller samples cause crashes.

 `DR: ??` means that the application has too few samples, for dynamic range estimation.

-The application is intended for UTF-8 systems.

 Saving in `PostScript`, `PGF code for LaTeX`, `Raw RGBA bitmap` (Adobe Photoshop Color swatch) is only possible through the in-app matplotlib toolbar.

+Opening video files, or unsupported files, is only sometimes possible; use the option in the preferences to test.

 The application is RAM hungry.